MicrosoftDocs/learn/learn-pr/student-evangelism/image-classification-azure-sphere/includes/12-exercise-deploy-real-time-app.md

     ```
    With a 32x32 pixel color image as the input, which then been classified into one of the 10 output classes by the model.

    As the value is the output of the softmax layer, each number denotes the probability for one of the 10 image classes.
-In the following case, label 4 corresponds to the "deer" label has the highest number which means the model found a deer in the input image.
+In the following case, label 4 corresponds to the "deer" label has the highest number that means the model found a deer in the input image.

 4. Set a breakpoint somewhere in main.c and step through the application, so that you can explore the Visual Studio Code debugging features for Azure Sphere.